 1 and I remember when she graduated, she went and spoke to her dad and asked her dad if her 2 dad can -- can attend, and we were all there.
-3 4 My grandmother, my -- my grandmother was -oh, I believe she was in her nineties already, and she attended, and she was just 6 7 so honoured to be a part of Amber's life and be a part of this graduation, the ceremony, 8 and I and Amber -- she wanted to have her 9 dress custom-made, so we went to 10 neighbouring -- a neighbouring seamstress 11 that -- and she was Caucasian, and when 12 13 introduced Amber to her and the reason we 14 were there, she was just honoured to make 15 this dress for her, so her grad dress was made by a local seamstress that lived close 16 to Standing Buffalo.
-17 Amber needed an escort 18 19 for her grad, so she asked her oldest brother, my oldest son to be her escort, and 20 21 when they came -- in the grand march 22 they entered the ceremony, the graduation 23 ceremony, not -- for me, as a mother, to see not only my daughter but my son all dressed 24 25 up, and they were both so happy, always
+3 My grandmother, my -- my grandmother was --4 oh, I believe she was in her nineties already, and she attended, and she was just 6 7 so honoured to be a part of Amber's life and be a part of this graduation, the ceremony, 8 and I and Amber -- she wanted to have her 9 dress custom-made, so we went to 10 neighbouring -- a neighbouring seamstress 11 that -- and she was Caucasian, and when 12 13 introduced Amber to her and the reason we were there, she was just honoured to make 14 15 this dress for her, so her grad dress was made by a local seamstress that lived close 16 to Standing Buffalo.
+17 Amber needed an escort 18 19 for her grad, so she asked her oldest brother, my oldest son to be her escort, and 20 21 when they came -- in the grand march 22 they entered the ceremony, the graduation 2.3 ceremony, not -- for me, as a mother, to see 24 not only my daughter but my son all dressed 25 up, and they were both so happy, always

+1 smiling.
 It was such a beautiful day again.
-1 smiling.
-After graduation, Amber 2 asked if she could take a year off.
-3 She just 4 wanted to -- to take a year off from school before she went on to university, so I 6 agreed, and she said she wanted to work.
-7 She enjoyed -- she enjoyed children.
-She loved children, and 8 9 when she first met her boyfriend, her first ever boyfriend, Cody Ironeagle, she met 10 in school, and he wanted -- she came and 11 12 introduced him to me, and she said, Mom, get 13 ready because when I start having children, 14 I'm going to have nine children -- nine 15 grandchildren for you, and I was like, Bring it on, Amber, bring it on.
-16 I wanted that. wanted grandchildren.
-17 To the right of me I have 18 19 my granddaughter Leslie, and Leslie also 20 in foster care, and Amber and my oldest son, 21 Bevin, did not want Leslie and her brother to 22 be in care, so they approached me, and 2.3 said, Mom, if you can take them out of care, I promise you that I'll look after Leslie, 24 25 that I'll adopt her as my own, and my oldest
+2 After graduation, Amber 3 asked if she could take a year off.
+She just 4 wanted to to take a year off from school 5 before she went on to university, so I 6 agreed, and she said she wanted to work.
+7 She enjoyed she 8 enjoyed children.
+She loved children, and 9 when she first met her boyfriend, her first 10 ever boyfriend, Cody Ironeagle, she met him 11 in school, and he wanted she came and 12 introduced him to me, and she said, Mom, get 13 ready because when I start having children, 14 I'm going to have nine children nine 15 grandchildren for you, and I was like, Bring 16 it on, Amber, bring it on.
+I wanted that.
+I 17 wanted grandchildren.
+18 To the right of me I have 19 my granddaughter Leslie, and Leslie also was 20 in foster care, and Amber and my oldest son, 21 Bevin, did not want Leslie and her brother to 22 be in care, so they approached me, and they 23 said, Mom, if you can take them out of care, 24 I promise you that I'll look after Leslie, 25 that I'll adopt her as my own, and my oldest